epixa/Talkfest/README.md

 Talkfest
 ==========

-Talkfest is a PHP 5.3 forum based on the Symfony 2 framework.
+Talkfest is a PHP 5.3 forum based on the Symfony 2 framework that meshes some of the key features of traditional forum software with the commenting functionality similar to that of sites like reddit and hacker news.

+This is still in active development and should be considered very unstable.

 ## Installation